 Take South Burlington Community Housing, for example.
 Located on Anderson Parkway, it’s the only residence in Vermont ? and one of just a handful nationwide ? where adults with physical disabilities can live independently in their own apartments, come and go as they please, and be assured of 24/7 nursing assistance as needed.
 A partnership with UVM Health Network Home Health & Hospice makes this possible.

 Another Cathedral Square residence, Monroe Place near downtown Burlington, provides 15 apartments for adults living with mental health challenges and is run in collaboration with the Howard Center.
-Elsewhere in Burlington, Cathedral Square has a community for young parents who are finishing school (run in partnership with Lund, a Burlington-based organization providing family support services) and a community for adults in recovery (run in collaboration with ANEW Place).
+Elsewhere in Burlington, Cathedral Square has a community for young parents with dependents who are pursuing post-secondary education, and a community for adults in recovery (run in collaboration with ANEW Place).

-With a growing need in Vermont for affordable housing for older adults — the waiting list for Cathedral Square housing alone hovers around 1,000 names — the organization constantly strives to develop new housing.
-Soon after Allard Square opened in 2018 in South Burlington with 39 apartments, construction began on Juniper House, part of the Cambrian Rise development underway at the former site of Burlington College, which will add another 70 apartments for older adults.
+With a growing need in Vermont for affordable housing for older adults — the waiting list for Cathedral Square housing alone hovers around 1,300 names — the organization constantly strives to develop new housing.
+Soon after Allard Square opened in 2018 in South Burlington with 39 apartments, construction began on Juniper House, part of the Cambrian Rise development underway at the former site of Burlington College.
+Juniper House added another 70 apartments for older adults when it opened in March 2021.
 Also on the drawing boards is the first affordable senior housing community in the Champlain Islands, slated to start construction in fall 2021.

-While CSC’s housing options vary widely, one program comes standard at all Cathedral Square properties: SASH® (Support and Services at Home), [link to the SASH page under WHO WE ARE] the award-winning model of health-care coordination CSC designed to help older adults “age in place,” in health and security.
-The program has been shown to improve participants’ health while also saving Medicare and Medicaid costs in a number of areas.
-The program is being replicated in several states, and the U.S. Department of Housing & Urban Development is piloting a nationwide demonstration modeled after SASH.
+While CSC’s housing options vary widely, one program comes standard at all Cathedral Square properties: SASH® (Support and Services at Home), the award-winning model of health-care coordination CSC designed to help older adults “age in place,” in health and security.
+The program has been shown to improve participants’ health while also saving Medicare and Medicaid dollars in a number of areas.
+The program is being replicated in several states and recently served as the model for a U.S. Department of Housing & Urban Development nationwide pilot program.

-The organization “has dogged, determined leadership,” says Gus Seelig, executive director of the Vermont Housing & Conservation Board, which has awarded more than $14 million to Cathedral Square for its housing communities.
+The organization “has dogged, determined leadership,” says Gus Seelig, executive director of the Vermont Housing & Conservation Board, which has awarded millions to Cathedral Square for its housing communities.
 “They have been committed to excellence and innovation.
 That success has had an impact across Vermont and is rippling across our nation.”